David-Aqeel/Project-2-Library/README.md

 ## Next Steps:

-Planned future enhancements (icebox items).
+Planned future enhancements (icebox items):

 I plan on adding more book details other than the name, for example 'Author'.